personium/legacy-api-references/api/en/279_Event_Bus_Connect.md

     wss:{UnitFQDN}/{CellName}/__event

-By connectining to the above URL with Web Socket, it first becomes the status where access token can be accepted.
+By connectining to the above URL with Web Socket, it first goes to the status where an access token can be accepted.
 At this stage, any request other than sending access token is meaningless.

 ### Starting the session by sending an access token